VILMA JÄÄ

 Bio 1

 Vilma Jää is a singer, composer, fiddler, and researcher who works across folk music, pop, and opera and holds a Master of Music degree.
 Jää’s role as a folk singer in Kaija Saariaho’s opera Innocencereceived international acclaim after its premiere in July 2021.
-In 2024, the Kosto album won the Ethno Album of the Year award at the Emma Gala and the Folk Music Album of the Year award at the Eläköön FOLK!
+In 2024, Jää's debut album Kosto won the Ethno Album of the Year award at the 'Finnish Grammys' Emma Gala and the Folk Music Album of the Year award at the Eläköön FOLK!
 Gala and was nominated for the Teosto Award.
-The singles Saatanan saalistaja (Fucking Predator) sekä Humalahullu (The Raving Drunk) have been featured on the YleX playlist and Jäinen neiti (Icy Maiden) on the Radio Suomi playlist.
-In 2022, a panel of music experts ranked Saatanan saalistaja among the top 100 global songs in a survey by Helsingin Sanomat.
-YleX listed Vilma Jää among their breakthrough artists of 2023.
+Selected for music media YleX's Breakthrough 2023 list, Vilma Jää’s singles Saatanan saalistaja (Fucking Predator) and Humalahullu (The Raving Drunk) featured on the YleX playlist, while Jäinen neiti (Icy Maiden) was added to the Radio Suomi playlist.
+In 2022, a panel of music experts ranked Saatanan saalistaja (Fucking Predator) among the top 100 global songs in a survey by Finland's leading newspaper Helsingin Sanomat.
 The first single Huutaa of her upcoming second album was featured on Levyraati—the legendary TV show for new music—in February 2025.

 Bio 2